tldr-pages/tldr/pages/common/minetest.md

 `minetest`

-- Start minetest in server mode by hosting the specified world:
+- Start minetest in server mode by hosting a specific world:

 `minetest --server --world {{name}}`